sun01822/Go-Lang/README.md

 # Go-Lang
-All practice Go language code will upload here
+All practice Go language codes will be uploaded here

 // command
-### To run go file
+### To run the go file
 go run fileName.go

 ### To add package
-go mod init folderName
+- go mod init folderName
-go mod tidy
+- go mod tidy